 Both locally and nationally, the desires of people do not become policy unless powerful lobbyists happen to agree.
 Researchers at Princeton and Northwestern have determined that the U.S. no longer functions as a democracy, but more like an oligarchy.
 This plays out locally, too, as Philly is one of if not the most corrupt cities in the country, powerful millionaires buy their seats onto city council, and poverty is deeper than in any other large U.S. city.

-One solution taken by communities all over the world to enact a more direct democracy hinges around the concept of legislature by lot, a large, rotating decision-making body made up of average people.
-Chosen at random, this group would have the same demographics as the community (in Philadelphia’s case, this would mean a group that is younger, is mostly of African American decent, and consists of more women and non-binary people than men).
+One solution taken by communities all over the world to enact a more direct democracy hinges around the concept of legislature by lot: a large, rotating decision-making body made up of average people.
+Chosen at random, this group would have the same demographics as the community (in Philadelphia’s case, this would mean a group that is younger, is mostly of African American descent, and consists of a group made up of more women and non-binary people than men).
 A large group like this would make decisions more in line with the wishes of our neighbors in non-coercive situations of deliberation, and would create a more nurturing and caring community for the common good, towards liberation.

 “Beyond Electoral Democracy” by Tom Malleson